cest-sources/cestineers/README.md

  2. a toolkit integrated in the open source toolkit [MITK](https://www.mitk.org/wiki/The_Medical_Imaging_Interaction_Toolkit_(MITK))

- 4. a powerful post processing is provided by OLEA medical.
+ 4. a powerful post processing is provided by OLEA medical (https://www.olea-medical.com/en/solutions/cest/)

  5. For researchers, a full pipeline in Matlab, from dicom to CEST, can be provided at least for some contrasts upon request from M.Zaiss.
  This is custom written code and only recommended for advanced users, that are able and willing to adjust codes in Matlab.